DimiG/myDocker/README.md

 * `golang_v2`: My experiments with WEB applications created by [Go Programming language][golang] inside the [Docker][docker] container.
 Not completed yet...

+* `jupyter`: Project [Jupyter][jupyter] exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.
+I try to use [Docker][docker] for this.

 * `shell_cnfg`: [Docker][docker] specific aliases.

 * `All Applications`: